QOA-Dev/Qurtubiks-Mobile/README.md

 - npm start

-4. Use Expo Go to scan the QR code displayed in your terminal or browser to run the app on your device.
+4. Use Expo Go to scan the QR code displayed in your terminal or browser to run the app on your device